AliTopal89/jenkins_fundamentals/jenkins-fundamentals/README.md

 - Installed Tab:
   - Enabled - Check mark indicates that the plugin is enabled
-    - Greyed out check marks indicate plugins that are required by other plugins *(Always thought they were plugins installed/updated by Jenkins by default)*
+    - Greyed out check marks indicate plugins that are required by other plugins *(Always thought they were plugins installed/updated by Jenkins/Cloudbees by default)*
 - Uninstall a plugin:
   - Removes the plugin binary(hpi or jpi extension) from the disk
   - Does not remove the configuration that the plugin may have created